Dan1116/TIL/Python/Python.md

 # print
 * print can be used outside functions
 * can execute many print statements inside a function
-* code inside function can be executed after a print statment
+* code inside function can be executed after a print statement
 * has a value associated with it, outputted to the console

 # Tuples